Cost to Paint Cabinets: A Complete Pricing Guide

 Understanding these variables helps you see exactly where your money is going and why one quote might differ from another.
 It’s about the size and complexity of your kitchen, the current condition of your cabinets, and the type of paint you select.
 Each element plays a role in the total time, materials, and expertise needed for the job.
 At Paint Boise, we believe in clear communication, so we walk you through every line item.
 This way, you can make informed decisions that fit your vision and your budget, without any surprises.
 Our goal is to provide a transparent quote that reflects the high-quality work and lasting results covered by our service guarantee.

-How Cabinet Count and Layout Impact Price
+Why Cabinet Count and Layout Affect Your Final Price

 It might sound simple, but the single biggest factor in your quote is the sheer volume of work.
 The more cabinet doors, drawers, and frames you have, the more surface area there is to prep, prime, and paint.
 A large kitchen with an island and floor-to-ceiling pantry cabinets will naturally cost more than a small galley kitchen.
 We carefully count every piece to calculate the materials and time needed.
 The layout also matters.
 Intricate details, hard-to-reach areas, or complex trim require more precision and time, which can influence the final cost.